NFDI4BIOIMAGE/Cologne-Hackathon-2023/Topics/REMBI-Mapping/README.md

   - Filling a REMBI template based on CAi experience for the [imaging ARC](https://git.nfdi4plants.org/natural-variation-and-evolution/microscopy_collection/map-by-seq_clsm-stacks).

 - Which steps are necessary to achieve automatic import?
-    - Outline strategies for mapping of microscopy related metadata (including REMBI alined metadata) between ARC and OMERO.
+    - Outline strategies for mapping of microscopy related metadata (including REMBI aligned metadata) between ARC and OMERO.

 ### **Questions**